-TV picture quality is getting better and better, but unfortunately, the sound quality on new TVs isn’t.
-As TVs get slimmer and more sleek, it comes at the expense of the audio components.
+A sound bar is exactly what the doctor ordered for that new 65-inch TV.
+Why?
+Unfortunately, as TVs get slimmer and sleeker, it comes at the expense of the audio components.
 There simply isn’t enough room for speakers, or components to properly power them to create a good audio experience.
 But audio quality is every bit as important to your TV watching experience.
 So, if you’re sick of reaching for your remote and turning your TV to its max volume, you should consider adding a sound bar to your setup.

 Sound bars are a great way to instantly raise the audio quality of your home entertainment system without adding a ton of extra equipment, tricky installations, and emptying your wallet.
 Sound bars simulate a surround sound system by dispersing sound at different times and towards different parts of the room.
 This creates the illusion of a full surround sound system without having to buy multiple speakers, or an AV receiver.
 It’s a simple, and effective solution for your lackluster TV speakers.

 Here are our picks for the best sound bars for your home.